-Not only does Nutramigen promise to reduce colic, but it also to reduce future incidences of cow’s milk allergies while still providing overall health for your infant.
+Not only does Nutramigen promise to reduce colic, but it also promises to reduce future incidences of cow’s milk allergies while still providing overall health for your infant.

 Nutramigen is considered hypoallergenic and easy-to-digest to help quickly remedy milk protein allergies.
 Basically, this formula serves sort of an allergy shot against milk allergies in the future.
-A little dose now to get the body used to lactose.
-This formula may be a last resort but a decent one for babies with severe issues.
-Let’s look at the ingredients:
+A little dose now to get the body used to milk proteins, and repeated exposure to build up the ability to digest it.

 Cow’s milk has proteins that are more difficult to digest than human breast milk.
 Most babies tolerate cow’s milk without too many issues, but other babies do not tolerate it well.
 Some babies just have a mild aversion to milk and others cannot digest the proteins at all.

 Also, Enfamil uses modified corn starch to thicken the formula and increase the digestibility of the formula.
+This addition does help a bit with mixing and drinking in the baby bottle.
 Because the starch is modified though, some babies will hate the bitter taste.
-Finally, the price is very high for a formula.

-- For babies allergic to milk and soy try Neocate Infant With DHA and Ara
+- For babies allergic to milk and soy, try Neocate Infant With DHA and Ara.

-- A toddler formula with dairy to try is Baby’s Only Organic Non-GMO Dairy with DHA & ARA Toddler Formula
+- A toddler formula with dairy to try is Baby’s Only Organic Non-GMO Dairy with DHA & ARA Toddler Formula.

 - We did research The Honest Co.
 Organic Non-GMO Premium Infant Formula, and it had decent specs, but lower reviews.